anonymous4science-paper/PhysArtGen/README.md

 - Multimodal agent framework for mesh retrieval, link placement, joint prediction, and verification (`articulated_utils/agent/*`).
 - Physics simulation and rendering utilities (PyBullet/SAPIEN) in `articulated_utils/physics/*` with URDF tools in `articulated_utils/api/*`.

-If you are looking for the paper, please refer to the accompanying PDF.
-This README focuses on running the code.

 ---

 ## Repository Structure